2025 NC State Wolfpack women's soccer team

+The Wolfpack finished 5–9–4 overall and 4–4–2 in ACC play to finish in a tie for tenth place.
+They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.
+Despite their slow start, they improved their win total from 2024, and their 4 conference wins were the most since the 2021 season.

 Previous season

 The Wolfpack finished 4–10–4 overall and 1–6–3 in ACC play to finish in a tie for fifteenth place.
 They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.